Purvansh-Jain/Copilot-RooCode/training_repo/training_plan.md

 ### A. Install RooCode Extension

-1. Visit [roocode.com](https://roocode.com) and download the VS Code extension.
+1. Visit [RooCode GitHub](https://github.com/RooCodeInc/Roo-Code) and download the VS Code extension.
 2. Install the extension manually or through the VS Code marketplace.

 ### B. Connect to an AI Provider